Evidence for subdominant multipole moments and precession in merging black-hole-binaries from GWTC-2.1: Discussion

 \section{Discussion}

 We calculated the inferred SNR in the subdominant multipole moments, $\rho_{lm}$ (for $(\ell, |m|) \in \{(2,1), (3, 3), (4, 4)\}$, and from precession, $\rho_{\mathrm{p}}$, for all BBH candidates in GWTC-2.1 that were observed during O3a.
 We determined which events show evidence for subdominant multipole moments and precession by comparing the inferred SNRs with predicted distributions expected from noise alone.
-We found that most BBHs in O3a show minimal evidence for subdominant multipole moments, but there are a few notable exceptions.
-GW190412, GW190519\_153544 and GW190814 all show significant evidence for a (3,3) multipole and GW190929\_012149 shows marginal evidence for the (3, 3) multipole.
+We found that most BBHs in O3a show minimal evidence for subdominant multipole moments, but there are a two notable exceptions.
+GW190412 and GW190814 show significant evidence for a (3,3) multipole, while GW190519\_153544 and GW190929\_012149 show marginal evidence for the (3, 3) multipole.
 We also found that no BBH observed in O3a shows significant evidence for higher order multipole content beyond $\ell = 3$.
-We then discussed GW190521 and indicated that the GW strain data is consistent with an observable (3, 3) multipole but the inferred SNR from posterior samples is dependent on which Bayesian analysis is considered.
-We then discussed evidence for spin-induced precession and again found that most BBHs in O3a show no evidence for precession.
-However, we found that GW190412 may have originated from a precessing binary system, but the evidence for precession is dependent on which Bayesian analysis is considered.
-We also demonstrated that GW190915\_235702 shows marginal evidence for precession.
+We found that most BBHs in O3a show no evidence for precession.
+However, we found that GW190412 may have originated from a precessing binary system, with the observed result unlikely to be due to noise alone.
+However, when viewed as part of the population of events from GWTC-2.1, the observation is consistent with expectations from noise fluctuations.
+GW190915\_235702 shows marginal evidence for precession, which is again not significant when viewed from a population perspective.

+The interpretation of GW190521 is more complex, and is dependent upon the parameter estimation results which are used.
+The LVK analysis shows no evidence for higher harmonics or precession, while the Nitz \emph{et al.} analysis shows power in the (3,3) harmonic.
+For this event, we were also able to directly calculate the matched filter SNRs directly from the data and show that we do obtain power in the (3,3) harmonic, which lends strength to the argument that the binary had unequal masses.
+However, we also find significant SNR in the (2,1) harmonic, which is inconsistent with physical expectations.
+One explanation for this might be that GW190521 originated from an eccentric merger \cite{Romero-Shaw:2020thy, Gayathri:2020coq} in which case the waveform model we used would not contain the relevant physics.